kamon-io/docker-grafana-graphite/README.md

 ### Using the Dashboards ###

 Once your container is running all you need to do is:
-- open your browser pointing to the host/port you just published
+- open your browser pointing to http://localhost:80 (or another port if you changed it)
 - login with the default username (admin) and password (admin)
-- configure a new datasource to point at the Graphite metric data (URL - http://localhost:8000) and replace the default Grafana test datasource for your graphs
+- open existing dashboard (or create a new one) and select 'Local Graphite' datasource
-- then play with the dashboard at your wish...
+- play with the dashboard at your wish...

 ### Persisted Data ###